 Since its founding in 1835, The National Theatre has occupied the very same plot of land, even as the street around it has changed its shape and name.
 However, it has taken many forms since those early days.
 Part of this is down to wear and tear, not to mention necessary renovations to keep up with the times.
-However, The National has also survived more than its fair share of tribulations, including fires and financial hardships, several of which resulted in closure.
+However, The National has also survived more than its fair share of troubles, including fires and financial hardships, several of which resulted in closure.
 Thankfully, no closure has lasted, and The National has always come back in style.

-Speaking of style, while The National’s has transformed with the times, its décor has almost incorporated glamor and patriotism.
+Speaking of style, while The National has transformed with the times, its décor has almost always incorporated glamor and patriotism.
 The original building had a tier of box seats decorated with various events from maritime history, an arch featuring an image of the Declaration of Independence supported by the wings of Time, and a curtain picturing a statue of George Washington on horseback.
 That same building was also innovative for the day in that it replaced the “pit,” normally an open area were lower-class audience members watched, with high-priced seating for the well-to-do.
 Much like today, a small saloon sat behind the second-level boxes serving coffee, fruit, and confectionary.
-While the patriotism is perhaps not quite as overt today, The National does retain one especially national symbol: the eagle, which adorns the theatre’s logo and perches just above the proscenium that frames the stage.
+While the patriotism is not quite as overt today, The National does retain one especially national symbol: the eagle, which adorns the theatre’s logo and perches just above the proscenium arch that frames the stage.